The crystalline waters that gently lap against the sandy shores of St. Lucia offer the perfect place for scuba diving.

 |The Body Holiday at Le Sport Diving||(758) 457-7882||2.3 mi.
 North of Central Rodney Bay|

-Take a moment to read the table just below to get a feel for the approximate cost of typical dive services in this area.
+The table right below provides the approximate cost of dive services in this area.

 |Offering Type||Low Rate||High Rate|

 |Night Dive||$ 48.0||$ 90.0|